Shandong Aure Chemical Co., Ltd.

 Role as a Flocculant and Flocculant Aid

-• As a Coagulant: When added to water during rapid mixing (flash mix), alum dissociates into trivalent aluminum ions (Al³⁺) and sulfate ions.
+• As a Coagulant: When added to water during rapid mixing (flash mix), Aluminum Sulfate dissociates into trivalent aluminum ions (Al³⁺) and sulfate ions.
 These positively charged Al³⁺ ions neutralize the negative surface charges on colloidal particles (e.g., clay, silt, organic matter, and microorganisms), reducing electrostatic repulsion.
 This destabilization allows particles to collide and aggregate, marking the coagulation phase.
 Coagulation is essential for initiating the removal process, as untreated particles are too small and stable to settle naturally.

 The formed flocs then proceed to sedimentation (where they settle as sludge) and filtration (for final polishing), significantly clarifying the water.